boosh/django_recurring/README.rst

       python manage.py migrate recurring

-4. Add CalendarEntry or Event to your model:
+4. Add CalendarEntry to your model:

    For a calendar entry with multiple events: